google/osdfir-infrastructure/docs/getting-started.md

 * [Turbinia](https://github.com/google/osdfir-infrastructure/tree/main/charts/turbinia)
 * [Timesketch](https://github.com/google/osdfir-infrastructure/tree/main/charts/timesketch)

 By executing the *helm install* command the application will be deployed on the Kubernetes cluster.
 You can install more than one chart across the cluster or clusters.
-We recommend installing and using the main OSDFIR Infrastructure charts as it deploy and integrates multiple DFIR tools together.
+We recommend installing and using the main OSDFIR Infrastructure charts as it deploys and integrates multiple DFIR tools together.

 > IMPORTANT: If you don't specify a release name, one will be automatically assigned.